ShastaEdmundson/CCD-Analysis/README.md

 # Rotation Curve Analysis of NGC 5526

 This project analyzes spectral data collected using the KAST optical spectrograph on the Shane 3-meter telescope at Lick Observatory to derive the rotation curve of the edge-on spiral galaxy NGC 5526.
-Through calibration, wavelength mapping, and Doppler shift measurements of the H-alpha line, I modeled the galaxy’s rotational velocity profile and compared my findings with the classic results of Rubin & Ford (1970) — foundational evidence for dark matter.
+Through calibration, wavelength mapping, and Doppler shift measurements of the H-alpha line, I modeled the galaxy’s rotational velocity profile and compared my findings with the classic results of Rubin & Ford (1970).

 ---